trallard/TLJH-azure-button/README.md

 This template follows the configuration detailed in [https://the-littlest-jupyterhub.readthedocs.io/en/latest/install/azure.html](https://the-littlest-jupyterhub.readthedocs.io/en/latest/install/azure.html).
 But it reduces some friction by eliminating the need to create resources manually using the Azure portal.

+> **Note**
-🚨 Note that you still need to remove your resources manually when you are done using them.
+> You still need to remove your resources manually when you are done using them.
 Otherwise, you will be charged for their use.

 ## Deployment instructions 🚀